Cohen meets Trump prosecutors amid renewed hush money probe

 Bragg, a Democrat, has shown renewed interest in pursuing more charges, possibly against Trump himself.
 He has also shown concern about revealing too much about the probe, saying that acknowledging or disclosing certain details could harm a potential case.

-On Wednesday, his office sent a letter to publisher Simon & Schuster, raising concerns that next month’s slated publication of a book written by Mark Pomerantz, the former prosecutor who once oversaw the office’s Trump inquiries, could “materially prejudice ongoing criminal investigations.”
+On Wednesday, Bragg’s office sent a letter to Mark Pomerantz, the former prosecutor who once oversaw the office’s Trump inquiries, and his publisher Simon & Schuster, raising concerns that his book’s slated publication next month could “materially prejudice ongoing criminal investigations.”

 Bragg’s office said Pomerantz failed to receive required authorization before writing the book, “People v.
 Trump, An Inside Account” and that he could be committing a crime if he was “unlawfully converting confidential government information for his personal advantage.”
 The office is seeking to review the manuscript before publication.